- About DCC

 Each student receives a scholarship that completely covers tuition, room, board, books, and all other supplies.
 The Program is staffed by six faculty, three peer counselors, and one administrator.
 Students live in one of the residence halls where they are encouraged by program counselors to form a learning cohort to promote intellectual sharing and to provide mutual academic and personal support.

 2. Complete the online application available at http://eter.vassar.edu/.
-You are responsible for providing a transcript and insuring that faculty return recommendations on time.
+You are responsible for providing a transcript and ensuring that faculty return recommendations on time.

 4. Consider having a faculty member read over the essay in advance of submission.
 Letters of recommendation from non-faculty members, according to Vassar’s selection criteria, are not as helpful as faculty recommendations.

-7. This summer, the program will run June 24 to July 29.
+7. This summer, the program will run June 18 to July 28.
+(Dates tentative; please check Vassar's web page for final details.)